frikinjay/villagerapi/DOCUMENTATION_1_21_1.md

 Other lines worth looking for:

 - The list of found packs, in order, printed right after validation.
-- `Merged into level ... of '...'` and `Replaced level ... of '...'`, one line per profession level that villager packs changed, with the number of trades and the cap if there is one.
+- `Villagerpack trades for '...': defined N levels`, one line per profession villager packs changed.
+It says how many levels were defined (the profession had no trades there before), merged into (added to existing trades) or replaced.
+With debug logging on for `villagerapi`, there's also one line per level with the number of trades and the cap if there is one.
-- `Built villagerpack trades for N profession(s): [...]`, listing every profession that villager packs changed.
+- `Built villagerpack trades for N profession(s): [...]`, listing every profession villager packs changed.
 - `Profession '...' is not registered, its villagerpack trades are ignored`
 - `VillagerAPI failed to ...`, if one of the steps that runs when a world starts failed.
+- `Linked POI type ... to block ...`, when a POI whose block didn't exist yet was connected to it once the block was registered.
 - `Villagerpack ... is ignored: its namespace ... is already used by ...`

 ---